To register interest for the next series, please fill out the form below:

 • Consider yourself in the position of someone with different experiences to expand your capacity for imagination and empathy

-• React to and discuss each other’s work in detail, sharing your intentions and ambitions for your pieces
+• React to and discuss each other’s work in detail, naming any tensions, feelings, or curiosities

 • Foster a connection with your small group companions over the course of three months with people all over the world